 Eligible scripts must adhere to the following criteria:

-• Entrant(s) must hold the right to perform, reproduce, display and distribute their work to enter the competition.
+• Entrant(s) must hold all rights to perform, reproduce, display, and distribute their work

-All applicants must submit via FilmFreeway.
-Entrants may submit more than one film.
-Each entry requires a separate entry form and fee.
+Entrants may submit more than one film or script.
+Each entry requires a separate submission and fee.

 Please submit online via FilmFreeway.
 Vimeo links are strongly preferred.

 Entries are due by August 31, 2021

 Payments must be made via FilmFreeway at the time of submission.

 Filmmakers will be notified of their selection status by October 10, 2021.

 Selected films will need to be submitted as follows:

 H264 QuickTime File (must be a maximum quality – 30mb/s or higher)